-- 1) The standard study period for the MSc Research is 30 weeks. - 2) In case the Thesis is not judged ready to be submitted within a period of 12 months after the date of MSc research proposal approval, the student has to adjust the MSc Research topic to the state of the art of the field.
+- 1) In case the Thesis is not judged ready to be submitted within a period of 12 months after the date of MSc research proposal approval, the supervisor must assess whether the student has to adjust the MSc Research topic to the state of the art of the field.
 The calculation of these months only includes the months in which the student is registered as a student at the Faculty ITC for the Master's programme.
-During periods where the student is not registered as a student, he/she will not receive supervision. - 3) The Thesis, in general 40-60 pages of text (15,000 to 20,000 words, excluding appendices) and presented in the Faculty ITC format for Theses, shall constitute an ordered, logical and critical description of the research and should afford evidence of competence in the scientific discipline, knowledge of relevant literature, the ability to do independent research, and reflect critically on the research process and results. - 4) The Thesis may describe work done in conjunction with the MSc Supervisor or any other person, but the extent of the student's personal contribution must be certified by the MSc Supervisor concerned. - 5) With the explicit approval of the MSc Supervisor, a student may be permitted to incorporate in the Thesis a limited amount of unpublished work undertaken by the student prior to the start of the research.
+During periods where the student is not registered as a student, he/she will not receive supervision.
+When the student returns after a period of being not registered as a student, the MSc proposal and/or thesis have to be checked for not being outdated by the supervisors. - 2) The Thesis, in general 40-60 pages of text (15,000 to 20,000 words, excluding appendices) and presented in the Faculty ITC format for Theses, shall constitute an ordered, logical and critical description of the research and should afford evidence of competence in the scientific discipline, knowledge of relevant literature, the ability to do independent research, and reflect critically on the research process and results. - 3) The Thesis may describe work done in conjunction with the MSc Supervisor or any other person, but the extent of the student's personal contribution must be certified by the MSc Supervisor concerned.

+4) With the explicit approval of the MSc Supervisor, a student may be permitted to incorporate in the Thesis a limited amount of unpublished work undertaken by the student prior to the start of the research.
 A student may not incorporate in the Thesis material which has been submitted for achieving the award of a degree from any other educational institution, unless a formal agreement has been established with a partner university as part of a Joint Education Programme leading to a double degree.